AhmedSherifH/Discord-Picture-Uploader/README.md

 ## Features
-- Plenty of formats are supported.
+- Various formats are supported.
 - Always stays on top so that the user doesn't have to repeatedly switch windows.
 - Does not need token or any additional installation and all pictures and GIFs are stored locally.
 - Safe and does not break the terms of service of discord as it does not modify the client.